tgroechel/F17-280/lab02/README.md

 - What even is it?
 - Please to all goodness look at your index variables
 - This means double check what height vs width are
+- Initialize all the stuff, you will know what this means
-- 2-d array as 1-d array
+- 2-d array stored as 1-d array

 ## Closing Time